ixiaopan/blog/content/post/sort.md

-In the given example, we notice that `2, (4, 9), 10, 12, 16` has been sorted, but the comparison still continues.
+In this example, we notice that `2, (4, 9), 10, 12, 16` have been in order, but the comparison continues.
 One way is to set a flag to notice it.
-We can do this because Bubble Sort is an inplace sorting, which means the list has sorted in an ascending order while comparing.
+We can do this because Bubble Sort is an in-place sorting, which means the list has sorted in ascending order while comparing.